 5. Share an Old Product (or Announce Its Return)

 One of the most popular uses of the #tbt hashtag is for showcasing products from the past.
-This is a great way to dredge up fond memories of people’s childhood or products that made a huge impact in their lives.
+This is a great way to dredge up fond memories of people’s childhood or products that made a huge impact on their lives.
 As such, you can expect to get tons of engagement, especially from people who remember using those products.

 For example, Nintendo decided to share a photo of classic NES controllers using the #tbt hashtag on Twitter.
 To create more engagement opportunities, the brand even asked people which controller has the best buttons.
 As you can expect, the Tweet got plenty of replies from people who had fond memories using those controllers and wanted to cast their vote based on their personal experiences.